 Please do!
 Rooms are priced for double occupancy to make it super simple.
 Just indicate when you book that you would like to room together.
-Of course, if you’re traveling solo, we’d also love to have you; either you can let us pair you up with another trip attendee and pay double occupancy or you can have privacy in a solo room.
+Of course, if you’re traveling solo, we’d also love to have you.

 Are food and drinks covered?

 For the most part, yes!
 All wine tastings and meals listed in the itinerary are included (including 1 alcoholic drink at each lunch and dinner).
 Our seated meals will be served either family-style, as a fixed menu, or as tasting menus, which allows our restaurant partners to service our large group in a consistent manner.
-Please inform us in advance of any food allergies.
+Please inform us in advance of any food allergies or dietary restrictions.

 Will I need extra spending money?
 Should it be pesos?

-If you would like to shop for yourself or to bring back souvenirs for others, there will be an opportunity to do so.
+If you would like to shop for yourself, there will be a few opportunities to do so.
 Anything you buy on these excursions is to be paid by you, separately.
-We will make an ATM stop before we cross so you can pull out some pesos.
-That said a lot of businesses do take US dollars; however, you'll never get as good a conversion rate as you would from the ATM.
+We will make an ATM stop so you can pull out some pesos.
+That said a lot of businesses do take US dollars; however, you'll never get as good a conversion rate from a vendor as you would from an ATM.

 I don’t speak Spanish, is this a problem?

 Absolutely not!
-All of our partners speak English and we have many Spanish speakers on staff.
+All of our partners speak English and we have Spanish speakers on staff.